Event season is well under way in the UAE.

 Doors open at 11am; tickets from Dh299; dubai.platinumlist.net

-After supporting Armin van Buuren's NYE concert at Media City Amphitheatre last year, Dutch DJ Fedde Le Grand is now the headline act at Barasti Beach.
+After supporting Armin van Buuren's NYE concert at Media City Amphitheatre in 2022, Dutch DJ Fedde Le Grand is now the headline act at Barasti Beach.

 Doors open at 8pm; tickets from Dh150; dubai.platinumlist.net